 Testing the Makita LS0815F Miter Saw

-I got to work measuring and cutting up a bunch of crown moulding for a couple of projects, including the exterior window trim on a house from the early 1900s and some interior trim for a classic take on a brick fireplace.
-Being a single bevel saw, I had to flip over material to complete some outside corner miters, but the convenience of the saw and the 9′ range on the Makita miter saw stand’s extension rollers made that a very manageable compromise.
-While there’s no laser in this model (there is an LS0815LF, but it doesn’t seem to be available in the US yet), the LED light did a good job when I was using the saw under a porch and out of the direct sunlight.
-You’ll get some slight splintering on cuts with the default blade on this saw but it cuts quickly.
-If you’re planning on doing fine finishing work then you will probably want to choose a finish blade with a higher TPI.
+I got to work measuring and cutting up a bunch of crown moulding for a couple of projects.
+This included exterior window trim on a 1900’s home and some interior trim for a classic take on a brick fireplace.
+Being a single bevel saw, I had to flip over material to complete some outside corner miters.
+The convenience of the saw and the 9′ range on the Makita miter saw stand’s extension rollers made that a very manageable compromise.

-Setting miters on the saw is pretty standardized across saws these days, and the movement on the saw is smooth and easy with detents at 0°, 15°, 22.5°, 31.6°, 45° and 50° on both sides (plus a 60° detent on the right).
-Beveling is nearly as easy, with a large control knob on the rear of the saw that unlocks the saw and allows it be positioned anywhere from 0º to 48º (left) and from 0º to 5º (right).
+Setting miters on the saw is pretty standardized across saws these days.
+The movement on this saw is smooth and easy.
+You get detents at 0°, 15°, 22.5°, 31.6°, 45° and 50° on both sides.
+You also get one more, a 60° detent, on the right.
+Beveling comes nearly as easily.
+A large control knob on the rear of the saw unlocks the saw and lets you position it anywhere from 0º to 48º (left) and from 0º to 5º (right).
 There is a positive detent at 0 degrees, as you’d expect, along with one at 45 degrees.

 Job Site Tip

-If you don’t have a miter saw stand you can set up your saw across a couple sawhorses.
-If you just set it on top of some wood or dimensional lumber, however, you’ll quickly realize how unhelpful an unstable work surface can be.
+If you don’t have a miter saw stand, you can set up your saw across a couple of sawhorses.
+Set it on top of some wood or dimensional lumber and you’ll quickly realize how unhelpful an unstable work surface is.
 Instead, use deck screws to secure the saw to a piece of plywood using the four holes at the corners of the aluminum base.

 For contractors, you can slice through 2×4’s with the saw’s slider locked down in the retracted mode.
-With the slide released, dimensional lumber up to and including 2×12’s can easily be cross cut (we actually were able to measure a 12-1/2” long cut on a board when placed against the back fence.
-At a 45 degree miter you can get through a 2×8 with room to spare (we measured just over 8-1/2”).
+With the slide released, dimensional lumber up to and including 2×12’s can easily be cross-cut.
+We actually measured a 12-1/2” long cut on a board when placed against the back fence.
+At a 45 degree miter, you can get through a 2×8 with room to spare (we measured just over 8-1/2”).
 This is a great job site miter saw.

 Lots of tools are going compact.
 Drills, drivers, saws…it seems like the entire industry is understanding that power can come in small packages.
 With a tool like the Makita LS0815F you get lots of power in a small package as well.
 If you’re still lugging around a 12” miter saw to the job site, you may indeed find that you truly need to.
 But if you’re not doing high crown cuts against the back fence or cutting through 4x4s, then this lighter, nimbler Makita saw may be just the ticket to save your back.